Texas Maps and Resources

 Map Collection Search (Texas State Library and Archives Commission)

-The Texas State Archives Map Collection contains original, photoreproduced, and compiled maps covering the period from the early seventeenth through the late twentieth centuries.
+The Texas State Archives Map Collection contains original, photo reproduced, and compiled maps covering the period from the early seventeenth through the late twentieth centuries.
 For general information about the holdings and descriptive information available, read the map introduction.
 For specific information to assist searching, read map index and type descriptions, map subjects list, and guide to codes.
 For reproductions policy, read notes on map preservation, access, and copies.
+For information on other maps in our holdings, read Maps in other Records Groups and Collections.

 Maps & Data (Texas Natural Resources Information System)